TwiCon

-TwiCon was an unofficial Twilight fan convention which was held at the Sheraton Dallas Hotel from July 30 to August 2, 2009.
+TwiCon was a Twilight fan convention which was held at the Sheraton Dallas Hotel from July 30 to August 2, 2009.
 TwiCon featured a movie screening, live Twilight-inspired band performances, a Volturi Masque Ball, opportunities to meet Twilight cast, breakout sessions, panels, workshops, a vendor hall, and an artist alley.
 Organizers and TwiCon Partners LLC co-owners included event planner Becky Scoggins and video blogger Bailey Gauthier.

 TwiCon's guests included Twilight actors Christian Serratos (Angela Weber), Billy Burke (Charlie Swan), Peter Facinelli (Dr. Carlisle Cullen), Jackson Rathbone (Jasper Hale), Kellan Lutz (Emmett Cullen), and New Moon actor Alex Meraz (wolf pack member Paul).
 Sam Bradley, Marcus Foster, and Bobby Long, who all wrote songs included on the Twilight soundtrack, also attended.
 Both MTV and ReelzChannel had contests to choose fans to act as correspondents at TwiCon.

 Reception

 Fan reception to the convention was mixed, with many con participants saying that they were very unhappy with the way things were run.
 Many con-goers reported sessions not lasting their full-time, as well as the con using volunteers for security.
 The A.V.
 Club panned the convention overall, commenting that it was poorly thought out and that the merchandise area gave "the impression that Twicon exists solely to get impressionable fans to pay for crap".
-Many fans noted that even the stars guesting at the convention appeared to be annoyed at the treatment given at the con, though TwiCon representative Becky Scoggins insisted on the TwiCon forums that none of the stars present voiced any complaint over their stay at the con.
+Many fans noted that even the stars guesting at the convention appeared to be annoyed at the treatment given at the con.